jacebenson/jace.pro/content/post/2020-03-16-k20-turned-virtual/index.md

 # K20 has gone digital

-ServiceNow just annouced it has gone digital for this event.
+ServiceNow just announced it has gone digital for this event.
 Below is the statement from https://knowledge.servicenow.com/faq.html#more_1

 > Over the past few weeks, we have been closely monitoring the evolving COVID-19 pandemic.
 In order to protect the health and safety of our Knowledge 2020 attendees, partners, and community, we have made the decision to make Knowledge 2020 a digital community event that will launch on May 5 in place of the in-person event in Orlando, FL.
 >